telerik/winforms-docs/richtexteditor/document-elements/section.md

-Splitting an already measured document into two sections at the current caret position, on the other hand, can be done by inserting
+Splitting an already measured document into two sections at the current caret position, on the other hand, can be done by inserting  a section break:
-        a section break:#_[C#] _

 {{source=..\SamplesCS\RichTextEditor\DocumentElements\SectionCode.cs region=break}}
 {{source=..\SamplesVB\RichTextEditor\DocumentElements\SectionCode.vb region=break}}